 The most important prerequisite for learning lucid dreaming is excellent dream recall.
 There are two likely reasons for this.
 First, when you remember your dreams well, you can become familiar with their features and patterns.
 This helps you to recognize them as dreams while they are still happening.
 Second, it is possible that with poor dream recall, you may actually have lucid dreams that you do not remember!

 The procedure for improving your dream recall is fully detailed in EWLD and A Course in Lucid Dreaming in addition to many other books on dreams.
-A brief discussion of the methods involved is available on the Lucidity Institute web site.
-The core exercise is writing down everything you recall about your dreams in a dream journal immediately after waking from the dream, no matter how fragmentary your recall.
-Record what you recall immediately upon waking from the dream; if you wait until morning you are likely to forget most, if not all, of the dream.
+A brief discussion of the methods involved is available on the Lucidity Institute website.
+The core exercise requires writing down everything you recall about your dreams in a dream journal, no matter how fragmentary your recall.
+Upon awakening, remain absolutely still while you recall the essential elements of the dream, paying particular attention to the dreamsigns (see 3.2.3 below).
+Then record the dream immediately in your journal.
+If you wait until morning you are likely to forget most, if not all, of the dream.
 In A Course in Lucid Dreaming we advise that people build their dream recall to at least one dream recalled per night before proceeding with lucid dream induction techniques.

 3.2.2 Reality Testing